dmacisso/react-native-crash/README.md

 Project ID dvm-notes-project

-Pick a region: Only Franfourt was availible.
+Pick a region: Only Frankfourt was availible.

 Add a platform  => React Native